 The fact that the court has ruled government broke the law by not considering the Paris Agreement, nor the full climate impacts of a third runway, is a huge step forward in ensuring they take their own climate commitments more seriously – for all our sakes.
 It’s also a massive climate justice win for present and future generations.

-The Agreement also compels nations to address the loss and damage caused by climate impacts.
-And it commits finance to help developing countries tackle and adapt to climate change.
+It also compels nations to address the loss and damage caused by climate impacts, and commits finance to help developing countries tackle and adapt to climate change.

 Whilst only the arguments made on the basis of the climate – by Friends of the Earth and Plan B – were upheld, the ruling will have tangible benefits to local communities who have been fighting expansion for years, and who would have suffered increased air pollution and noise levels (among other things) were the expansion to go ahead.
 Some people were even due to lose their homes for it to be built.